Detecting the Future: All-at-Once Event Sequence Forecasting with Horizon Matching: Related Works

-{\bf Long-horizon models.} The problem of long-horizon prediction has been specifically addressed by HYPRO \citep{xue2022hypro}, which introduces a technique for selecting the best candidate from a set of generated sequences.
+\paragraph{Long-horizon prediction.} In the long-horizon event forecasting task, the goal is to predict future events within a time horizon $\mathrm{H}$, defined as the time interval $(t, t + \mathrm{H})$, where $t$ is the timestamp of the last observed event.
+A straightforward approach is to use autoregressive inference based on next-event prediction models.
+Previous research has also explored models that predict multiple future events simultaneously, known as next-$\mathrm{K}$ models \cite{karpukhin2024hotpp}, where $\mathrm{K}$ exceeds the typical number of events occurring within the horizon $\mathrm{H}$.
+These models are trained using pairwise losses that align predicted events with ground truth events at corresponding positions.
+Notably, next-event models can be viewed as a special case of next-1 models.
+Some approaches, such as GAN \cite{xiao2018learninggan} and Diffusion \cite{zhou2025diffusion,zeng2024interactingdiffusion}, incorporate pairwise losses as part of their training objectives.
+HYPRO \cite{xue2022hypro} has also addressed the problem of long-horizon prediction and introduced a technique for selecting the best candidate from a set of generated sequences.
 HYPRO functions as a meta-algorithm that can enhance the performance of nearly any sequence prediction model.
-However, HYPRO's approach requires multiple generation runs for each prediction, which significantly reduces training and inference speed.
+However, its approach requires multiple generation runs for each prediction, significantly reducing training and inference efficiency.